Network-Axis/bare.metal.network/docs/section-2/cilium/services.md

 Cilium Cluster Mesh discovers services in multiple clusters automatically and load balances traffic.

 The main use case for Cluster Mesh is High Availability: replicas of the same services in each cluster, and the clusters resides in multiple regions or availability zones.
 Also allows enforcing Network Policies across multiple clusters.

+Cluster meshing occurs at L3/L4 using eBPF, up to 511 clusters.

+Kubernetes doesn't have a standard feature for cross-cluster load-balancing

+---